 Carter van Dyke Associates was the prime consultant for a 57-acre expansion project at West Virginia National Cemetery.
-The project included a new loop roadway system, a new committal shelter and a 5,000 grave expansion program.
+The project included a new loop roadway system, a new committal shelter and 5,000 grave expansion program.
 Of the 5,000 graves, 1,000 were pre-placed, pre-cast concrete crypts.
 The area designed for the new crypts required the removal of a +/- 6-foot seam of coal.
 The steeply sloping site required that the road design follow the grades.
-In the area of the new committal shelter. an 800-foot long double side modular concrete retaining wall was required.
+In the area of the new committal shelter, an 800-foot long double side modular concrete retaining wall was required.

 For the project, CVDA selected local surveying, engineering and geotechnical sub-consultants.
 CVDA originally designed a new landscape design plan for the cemetery prior to the initiation of the expansion project.